deeleman/git-squid/README.md

 - **Adding End-to-End (E2E) Tests:** To further enhance the reliability of GitSquid, there is a plan to introduce E2E tests to simulate real user interactions.
 This will allow catching issues before they impact users and ensure a seamless experience.

-- **Improving Text Rendering with Markdown:** We’re working on enhancing the text rendering mechanism to expand options and peventr reading issues when content exceeds the viewport.
+- **Improving Text Rendering with Markdown:** We’re working on enhancing the text rendering mechanism to expand options and prevent reading issues when content exceeds the viewport.
 This will improve the readability and presentation of formatted text, offering a smoother experience for users working with markdown in their repositories.

-- **Fixing Data Fetching Bug for Paginated Issues:** There is a bug identified where, under certain conditions, additional paginated issues are not fetched correctly.
-This fix will ensure that all relevant data loads without interruption, improving user efficiency.

 These updates are part of GitSquid's strategy and ongoing commitment to delivering a robust and user-friendly issue monitoring tool.